5 stars for Paneer, Mint leaves, Spinach, and Black Pepper Curry

 1 green chili

-1/2 tsp garam masala or spice(subzi) powder, store bought-available in Indian stores
+1/2 teaspoon garam masala or spice(subzi) powder, store bought-available in Indian stores

 1/4 cup cashew nut powder, optional, for rich flavor, I didn't use

-1/4 tsp dry mango powder or 1/2 tsp lemon juice, dry mango powder(Amchur powder) available in Indian stores
+1/4 teaspoon dry mango powder or 1/2 tsp lemon juice, dry mango powder(Amchur powder) available in Indian stores

 1 small cup paneer, cut in 1/2 cm cubes

-Saute paneer in 1 tsp oil, for a minute.
-Collect in a bowl. keep aside.
+Saute paneer in 1 teaspoon oil for a minute.
+Collect it in a bowl.
+Keep aside.

-In the same pan, saute spinach till it becomes tender.
-After cooling, coarsely grind it to get 2 tbsp paste.
+In the same pan, saute spinach until it becomes tender.
+After cooling, coarsely grind it to get 2 tablespoons of paste.
 Keep aside.

 Take mint leaves, coriander leaves, and green chili in a mixer.
 Grind to get a coarse paste.
-Let the paste be about 4 tbsp.
+It should be about 4 tablespoons.

-Heat butter in a pan.
+Heat the butter in a pan.
 Add cumin seeds.
-Let it change its' color.
+Let it crackle.
 Add chopped onions.
-Saute, till they turn golden.
-Throw in chopped tomatoes.
-Stir cook till tomato becomes tender and mushy.
+Saute it until it turns golden.
+Throw-in chopped tomatoes.
+Stir-cook until the tomatoes become tender and mushy.

 Add mint-coriander leaves paste.
 Cook for 2-3 minutes.
-Add spice/subzi powder or garam masala, coriander powder, dry mango powder, and salt.
+Add spice powder or garam masala, coriander powder, dry mango powder, and salt.
 Mix well.
 Add some water.
-Let the contents boil for 3 minutes on low fire.
+Allow the mixture to boil for 3 minutes on low fire.

-Transfer the curry into a serving dish.
+Transfer the curry to a serving dish.
 Sprinkle crushed black pepper on the top.
-Drop a tea spoon butter on it.
+Drop a teaspoon butter on it.

 Paneer, mint leaves, spinach, and black pepper curry is ready to serve.
-Serve hot curry with roti, chapati, fried rice, or with frat bread.
+Serve the hot curry with roti, chapati, fried rice, or flatbread.
 Enjoy the finger-licking experience!